keighrim/kaldi-yesno-tutorial/README.md

 ### Looking at results

-If you look inside the decoding script, it ends with calling the scoring script (`local/score.sh`), which generates hypotheses and computes word error rate of the testset
+If you look inside the decoding script, it ends with calling the scoring script (`local/score.sh`), which generates hypotheses and computes word error rate of the testset.
 See `exp/mono/decode_test_yesno/wer_X` files to look the WER's, and `exp/mono/decode_test_yesno/scoring/X.tra` files for transcripts.
 `X` here indicates language model weight, *LMWT*, that scoring script used at each iteration to interpret the best paths for utterances in `lat.N.gz` files into word sequences.
 (Remember `N` is #thread during decoding operation)